donnafarberlab/MMoCHi/README.md

 juptyer lab
 ```
 Note that with this option, if you are in jupyter labs <3.4.2, running terminal commands (such as `pip install`) via the notebook will still open a new terminal
-in the base environment, so editing the enviornment will require opening an new terminal window and running `conda activate mmochi` to enter the environment.
+in the base environment, so editing the enviornment will require opening a new terminal window and running `conda activate mmochi` to enter the environment.

 To use the built-in landmark registration functions, you will also need to install scikit-fda:
 ```